 Trump's agenda includes reducing taxes "across the board," which will disproportionally benefit the rich.
 His tax plan does mention reducing taxes "especially for working and middle-income Americans," but even if this were true, it would be the rich who gain the most.
 The working poor and the middle class will lose more than they gain, because tax cuts mean less money for social programs on which many Americans rely and which need to be expanded.
 Since Trump has also promised to increase military funding, which is already immense, one does wonder from where funding for these social programs will come, which brings us back to a point I made earlier: the right uses the promise of personal prosperity to sell policies which will benefit only those who do not need it, while it hurts those who needed that which they were fooled into giving up.

 I took the opportunity to go through Trump's "vision" as he called his tax plan.
 He specifically promises to "ensure the rich will pay their fair share," which is the co-opted leftist idea, but then he undermines this promise with his true, right-wing intention which is rhetorically presented as no one paying "so much that it destroys jobs or undermines our ability to compete."
 So he will force the rich to pay their fair share by reducing the amount by which the fair share is defined, meaning it is, once again, the rich who will benefit.
 I glanced at his tax rates and the old ones.
 The highest earners get a 6.6 percentage point reduction (down from 39.6% to 33%), while those at the bottom get only a 3 percentage point reduction (down from 15% to 12%), while those at the bottom of the bottom actually have their tax rate increased by two points (up from 10% to 12%).
-Keep in mind then that the tax reduction for those at the bottom will in effect mean a few measly bucks a week; those at the top will earn hundreds of thousands and even millions of dollars.
+Keep in mind then that the tax reduction for those at the bottom will in effect mean a few measly bucks a week, while those at the top will earn hundreds of thousands and even millions of dollars.
 It is important to look past the rhetoric: as usual, Donald Trump is a privileged right-winger whose policies benefit the rich (including himself and his cabinet) at the expense of the poor, who are convinced it will benefit them, too, even though it won't.

 Trump's tax plan also promises to "eliminate special interest loopholes," which is again an empty, left-sounding promise, because right thereafter it says he will "make [the] business tax rate more competitive [...]"
 Once more, he has undercut his original promise.
 He will eliminate tax loopholes, but will also lower the rate at which corporations pay taxes so they will no longer need loopholes to barely pay taxes.
 The majority of his tax plan, which at a glance may appear good, benefits the privileged few at the expense of the average American and the economy, which requires money to circulate in order to function well.
 It is the circulation of money which stimulates business and economic growth, and money circulates when it is put in the hands of the many, not the privileged few.
 Thus, wealth must be redistributed down; token tax cuts for the poor in order to justify massive tax cuts for the rich will achieve the reverse – redistribution of wealth upward.

-Trump campaigned on being anti-establishment and indirectly struck this chord again during his inaugural speech, when he talked about how all Americans will now partake in the country's wealth and that the people has the power back; he went as far as to say that his inauguration will be remembered as "the day the people became the rulers of this nation again."
+Trump campaigned on being anti-establishment and indirectly struck this chord again during his inaugural speech, when he talked about how all Americans will now partake in the country's wealth and that the people have the power back; he went as far as to say that his inauguration will be remembered as "the day the people became the rulers of this nation again."
 However, not only did he lose the popular vote, but his actions contradict his words.
 His cabinet is the wealthiest in modern American history.
-The oligarchs did not lose power when Trump took over; they gained positions in government and a new figurehead who is more aligned with their agenda than anyone before.
+The oligarchs did not lose power when Trump took over; they gained positions in government and now have a new figurehead who is more aligned with their agenda than anybody before.

 Furthermore, Trump's proposed and actual deregulations are exclusively beneficial for the corporations and the oligarchs.
 If you were, rightly, afraid of Hillary's pro-fracking positions, you should be petrified of what Trump means for the future of the environment.
 If you were, justly, critical of Hillary's pro-corporate and pro-Wall Street ties, what Trump has in store ought to make you sick.
 Donald Trump may not have been establishment before, but he is now and he is worse than the last one.
 His government is of the rich and for the rich; it is of the white, Christian man and for the white, Christian man.
-The one positive that could come out of this is that it might be a wake-up call to Sane America.
+The one positive that could come out of this is that it might be a wake-up call for Sane America.

 Throughout his inaugural address, Trump struck several nationalist chords.
 He spoke of a "national effort" to "rebuild our country" and "restore its promise for all of our people."
 There is nothing wrong with this statement in and of itself, but I would like to point out his use of the word "our" and a vaguely defined carrot: America's promise to its people.
 This is a common rhetorical device in American politics and of the right – the American dream as it is called in the U.S., the claim that anyone can succeed if they work hard.
 This is a lie.
 Arbeit macht nicht frei.
 The structural problems of poverty which exist in all capitalist societies (and, indeed, all societies as there are no perfect utopias, only systems that work better or worse) cannot be solved if the individual just works harder.
 "Work hard to succeed" is just another empty promise with which to subjugate the masses; it is the core tenet of the neoliberal religion.
 In using this false promise, Trump is not only brainwashing his followers with neoliberal propaganda, but he is firing up their patriotism and shutting off their critical thinking.